anu-shree-anil/anu-shree-anil/README.md

 - Hi, I’m @anu-shree-anil
-- I’m interested in Artificial Intelligence and Machine Learning
+- Passionate about Artificial Intelligence and Machine Learning
-- I’m currently learning Web Development
-- I’m looking to collaborate on open source projects which are based on Java,C++,Python or Web development
+- Always seeking for fun projects to work on
 - How to reach me- anushreeanil10@gmail.com

 <!---